 Some individuals, especially pregnant women may experience nausea, vomiting, and diarrhea after ginger use (46).

-The gist: Ginger has health benefits in reducing inflammation, feeling of nausea and vomiting.
+Ginger has health benefits in reducing inflammation, feeling of nausea and vomiting.
 By consuming ginger tea one can take advantage of the beneficial effects.

 5) Lemon balm tea (Melissa officinalis)